 - 1. Major teachings of the Hadiths of the Prophet: Four passages are set from the list in Appendix 2, of which candidates may choose any two.
 [8 marks] - 2.
 The history and importance of the Hadiths: This question is usually set in more than one part, and requires an essay length answer.
 [14 marks] - 3.
 The period of rule of the Rightly Guided Caliphs and their importance as leaders; One or two questions are set, usually in more than one part, requiring essay length answers.
 [14 marks] - 4.
 The Articles of Faith and the Pillars of Islam: One or two questions are set, usually in more than one part, requiring essay length answers.
 [14 marks]

 Total mark = 50.

 Availability

-This syllabus is examined in the May/June examination series and the October/November examination series.
+This syllabus is examined in the June and November examination series.